arushi-kothari/arushi-kothari.github.io/about.md

 Hi, I'm Arushi Kothari.

-I work at Johnson & Johnson, but outside of work, I spend an embarrassing amount of time noticing why people buy what they buy, how brands talk to people, and what makes a story actually stick.
+I work at Diageo, but outside of work, I spend an embarrassing amount of time noticing why people buy what they buy, how brands talk to people, and what makes a story actually stick.
 Professionally, you'd call it consumer behaviour.
 Personally, it's just being nosy.

 I use this space to write about brands, culture, and the little things worth paying attention to.
 Occasionally, you'll also find me writing about my own experiences, I'm a firm believer in documenting life as it happens.